Are you tired of the endless Google crawling?

 - Costs an additional $100 but it’s worth it

-But if you’re looking to crank this up with your home stereo, you’re not losing a dime.
+But if you’re looking to crank this up with your home stereo, you’re not be losing a dime.
 The ultra-high purity long crystal oxygen-free copper coil in the 4-piece cantilever keeps the design 10% less heavy and 50% pure and clear in frequency broadcasting.

 See the complete features below.